Hackprakas/Git-custom-function/README.md

    **Process**:
    - Removes the specified users from the repository’s team or collaborators.
+   - the user specified should be github username and not github email id of the user.

 ### 9. **`add_member`**
    Adds a user to a GitHub repository's team or collaborators list.